trusttoken/contracts-pre22/CONTRIBUTING.md

 ## Git practices

+:fireworks: Write PR messages in an imperative mood, prepended by an emoji.

 Keep PRs as short and sweet as possible.
 This makes review easier and faster.
 Same advice goes for commits.